-In some medical malpractice cases, the defendant may argue that you are at least in part liable for causing your own injuries by, for example, failing to follow the doctor's instructions.
-If you go to trial and are found to be partially liable, that finding will reduce or even eliminate your damage award, depending on state law.
+In some medical malpractice cases, the defendant might argue that you are at least in part responsible for causing your own injuries by, for example, failing to follow the doctor's instructions.
+If you go to trial and are found to be partially liable, depending on state law, that finding will reduce or even eliminate your damage award.